 On the other hand, anyone who'd consider killing a deer for its trophy antlers and then make no provision for the care and transport of the meat simply doesn't belong in the wilds.
 There are names for such hunters, and "sportsman" doesn't figure among them.

 With that negative baggage safely stowed away, let's proceed to the (ahem) meat of this discussion.
 If you're fortunate enough to live in the country, you may well have no concern about where to hunt, as you'll have spent a good bit of out-of-season time watching deer munch your sweet corn, fraternize with the goats, and generally make themselves at home around the place.
-Even if your resident animals aren't all that ubiquitous, a few walks in the woods (check areas of brush and trees adjacent to farm crops in the summer, wooded areas containing oak, apple, or beech trees in the fall) should turn up sign in the form of tracks or droppings or both, if deer are in the area.
+Even if your resident animals aren't all that ubiquitous, a few walks in the woods (check areas of brush and trees adjacent to farm crops in the summer, wooded areas containing oak, apple, or beech trees in the fall) should turn up sign in the form of tracks (Figure 1.) or droppings (Figure 2.) or both, if deer are in the area.
 Should you be afield during the fall rut, you may also notice scrapes—areas where randy bucks have bared a few square feet of the forest floor with their hooves and, often, rubbed the bark from an overhanging branch with their horns and foreheads.
 These serve notice to does in heat that the resident buck is ready to be, if you'll pardon the expression, at their service.

 Of course, if your country home is still a gleam in your eye, you'll have to do a bit more work to find some venison on the hoof.
 If you have friends who farm, or whose work requires a lot of travel down rural roads, ask their advice.
 Then, if this research turns up a hotbed of bucks on private land, visit the property owner (it might be polite to phone first) to ask permission to hunt.
 Let him or her know you'll carefully avoid any livestock areas and will be sure to close gates as you pass through them.
 It might help to offer a portion of any deer you take, and should you be hunting with archery gear (which is perceived as presenting less of a threat), be sure to make mention of the fact.